davexre/sitescan/README.md

 [![GoDoc](https://img.shields.io/badge/pkg.go.dev-doc-blue)](http://pkg.go.dev/github.com/davexre/sitescan)

-sitescan is a basic web scraping tool that compares two file trees, and prints out the differences.
+Package sitescan is a basic web scraping tool that compares two file trees, and prints out the differences.

 sitescan can be configured in several different ways.
 At a minimum, it needs